 When it comes to screws, there are a lot of different types of screws as well as an intricate set of parts to a screw.
-We dug in and decided to write an epic guide on screw options.
-Here it is.
+We dug in and decided to write an epic guide on all the screw options available.

-Chart showing 60 types of screws, screw heads, bolts, nuts and washers chart
+Sixty screw types, drives, heads, bolts, nuts and washers

-Finding the right type of screw head for your project when there are hundreds of combinations of the drive type and head shape can be confusing, especially for beginning DIYers.
+Finding the right type of screwhead for your project can be confusing, especially for beginning DIYers.

-It’s important to understand the differences between the shapes and drive types, not only so that you can find the right tools for your screws, but also so that you can ensure that your screwhead does everything you need for your project.
+It’s important to understand the differences between the shapes and drive types, not only so that you can find the right tools for your screws, but also so that you can ensure that your screwhead does everything you need.